About Trump's 'New York Values'?

-The great tragedy of a prospective Trump presidency would be that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with the ultimate RINO in the executive branch.
+The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with a RINO in the executive branch.
 Trump certainly has no proven conservative track record, but he can certainly make one!

 Pro Deo et Constitutione — Libertas aut Mors